docker/docs/ee/ucp/swarm/deploy-to-collection.md

 It is important to note that by default Docker Stacks will create a default `overlay` network for your stack.
 It will be attached to each container that is deployed.
-This works if you have full control over your Default Collection or are an adminitrator.
+This works if you have full control over your Default Collection or are an administrator.
 If your administrators have locked down UCP to only allow you access to specific collections and you manage multiple collections, then it can get very difficult to manage the networks as well and you might run into permissions errors.
 To fix this, you must define a custom network